-When you buy an auto insurance policy, you enter into a contract with the company.
+When you purchase an auto insurance policy, you enter into a contract with the company.
 They are committed to protecting you financially from covered injuries, theft, damage, or loss of your car in exchange for your premium payment.
-In short, after an accident occurs and the incident is recorded, the at-fault party must file a claim with their insurance company.
+In the event of an accident, the at-fault party must file a claim with their insurance company.
 This allows both cars to be fixed immediately.

 Most of the time, the deductible is paid after repairs are completed when the car is picked up.
 If you are not at fault, you will need to provide the driver's name and address, as well as the make, model, and vehicle registration of any other vehicle involved.
 Your insurance company may be able to exempt you from the excess.
 This is the amount that the policyholder has to pay out of pocket before their insurance goes into effect.

 The lower the deductible, the more expensive the insurance will be.
 It is important to get the name, address, phone number, vehicle registration, and insurance company of the other driver involved in the accident.
 If your car is declared a total loss after an accident, deficit insurance will cover any difference between what your car insurance company pays you and what you still owe on your lease or loan.
 Car insurance is essential because motorists are at risk of causing hundreds of thousands of dollars in damage every time they drive.
 If you have been in an accident or your car has been damaged in some other way, you should notify your insurance company as soon as possible.